linhhonblade/OdooTraining/ShareToLearn/W7-12FactorApp/12factorApp.md

 > Making applications that run at web-scale is hard work.

-**Web-scale**: Systems that claim to be **Web-scale** are able to handle rapid growth efficiently and not have bottlenecks that require re-architecting at critical moments
+Systems that claim to be **web-scale** are able to handle rapid growth efficiently and not have bottlenecks that require re-architecting at critical moments

 ## What is 12-Factor App